45 Years Ago: Electric Light Orchestra Slims Down Then Goes Disco on ‘Discovery’

 Watch ELO's 'Shine a Little Love' Video

-There were those who chafed when the new lineup premiered on Discovery.
+Some chafed when the new lineup premiered on Discovery.
 Confusingly, Kaminski, McDowell and Gale appeared in promotional videos for the record, even though they hadn't participated in its creation. ("The guys in the string section were upset about it," Bevan admitted to the Daily News.
 "I don't blame them.
 It's embarrassing for them.")
 Still, the Electric Light Orchestra seemed to have managed this early transitional period with ease.

 Behind the scenes, however, Lynne's role became ever more central.
 Groucutt was gone after a couple more albums.
 Eventually, Lynne would resort to releasing records under the ELO banner with little more than an occasional contribution from Tandy – or anybody else.
 In the meantime, he dabbled in movie work, turned ELO toward synth-pop and tried a concept album.
 The strings stayed gone.